Linda Oubré: Career

 After Oubré graduated from Harvard Business School she worked in the admissions department.
 She was a founder of BriteSmile, and worked with the company from 1998 until 2002, including serving as president of the company when it went public on NASDAQ.

 She has worked in multiple companies including Tri Com Ventures, Times Mirror Company, Syncom Capital, and the Walt Disney Company.
 In 2003, Oubré was an executive in residence at the University of California, Davis, and she returned in 2011 to work in corporate relations, business development, and was the chief diversity officer for the Graduate School of Management.

 In 2012, Oubré moved to San Francisco State University where she was the Dean of the College of Business.
 In 2018, Oubré was named president of Whittier College.
 She is the first African-American and the third woman to serve as president of the college.

 In 2019 she was named to the board of directors for the College Futures Foundation.

 On May 12, 2023, Oubré announced her resignation as president of Whittier College, effective June 30, 2023.
-Oubré's tenure was marked by controversy with multiple charges of nepotism and mismanagement.
-During her presidency, Whittier College's enrollment dropped by more than 50% from 1750 in 2017 to 815 in spring 2024.